 “The Sacrifice of the Law in Origen’s Homilies on Leviticus.”
 In Origeniana Duodecima: Origen’s Legacy in the Holy Land - A Tale of Three Cities: Jerusalem, Caesarea and Bethlehem: Proceedings of the 12th International Origen Congress, Jerusalem, 25-29 June, 2017, 302:603–615.
 Bibliotheca Ephemeridum Theologicarum Lovaniensium.
 Leuven: Peeters, 2019.

-Dr. Mary Catherine Levri, D.M.A., Director of Music, Assistant Professor of Music and Pastoral Studies
+Dr. Mary Catherine Levri, D.M.A., Director of Music, Associate Professor of Music and Pastoral Studies

 “Creativity and Tradition: A Framework for Sacred Music.”
 Communio International Catholic Review 50, no. 2 (Summer 2023): 363-374.